 The Company's financial performance for the fiscal year ended May 2, 2020 included an increase in orders and an increase in sales as compared to fiscal 2019.
 Orders increased in the Live Events, High School Park and Recreation, and Transportation business units and decreased in the Commercial and International business units.
 The Live Events business unit orders increase was primarily due to the increase in the number of projects for college and university venues, minor league sports stadiums, and professional sports venues.
 Transportation orders grew as demand for intelligent transportation systems increased as state transportation departments and private public partnerships continue to invest in technology to better inform travelers, manage transport systems, and collect revenues.
-Commercial orders decreased primarily due to the timing of large orders and the delay of orders due to the COVID-19 pandemic.
-Net sales increased in the International business unit.
+Commercial orders decreased primarily due to a decrease of orders in our spectacular and out-of-home niches.
+International business unit orders were down primarily due to the timing of large orders and the delay of orders due to the COVID-19 pandemic.
+Net sales increased in the Commercial, Live Events, High School Park and Recreation, and Transportation business units and remained relatively flat in the International business unit.
 This change in sales correlates to order levels and to the timing of converting orders and backlog into sales.
 The timing of order conversion is based on customer-driven delivery schedules.
 Financial metrics for fiscal 2020 included a 1.3 percent return on assets and a 2.6 percent return on beginning shareholders' equity.
 In fiscal 2020 compared to fiscal 2019, sales increased by 6.9 percent and operating income increased by 96.5 percent.
-In fiscal 2020, operating results were breakeven; therefore, the annual operating loss as a percent of sales was 0.0 percent as compared to an operating loss as a percentage of 0.8 percent in fiscal 2019.
+In fiscal 2020, operating results were breakeven; therefore, the annual operating loss as a percent of sales was 0.0 percent as compared to an operating loss as a percentage of sales of 0.8 percent in fiscal 2019.